OSI-SAF-tools/conc_edgefilter/README.md

     * netCDF4

 ## Usage
+The latest OSI SAF sea ice concentration and edge products can be downloaded from here:

+    ftp://osisaf.met.no/prod/ice/conc
+    ftp://osisaf.met.no/prod/ice/edge

+Download the sea ice concentration and the corresponding sea ice edge products in NetCDF format.
+(Note that the product files are only available for the last 31 days from this location.)
+For example download &mdash; replacing 20161103 with the desired date:

+    ftp://osisaf.met.no/prod/ice/conc/ice_conc_nh_polstere-100_multi_201611031200.nc
+    ftp://osisaf.met.no/prod/ice/edge/ice_edge_nh_polstere-100_multi_201611031200.nc

+Use conc_edgefilter.py to create a filtered product file from these, as follows:

     $ python conc_edgefilter.py <conc_file> <edge_file> <output_file>

         <conc_file>   path to the sea ice concentration product NetCDF file
         <edge_file>   path to the sea ice edge product NetCDF file
         <output_file> path of the, new, filtered ice concentration file, that will be generated